 - Store any leftover frosting an airtight container at room temperature in the refrigerator.

-NOTE: Although the mixture does contain sugar, it contains around one-third less than what's commonly used to make more traditional frosting or icing and bakers can choose a sugar or sodium-free peanut butter blend.
+NOTE: Although the mixture does contain sugar, it contains around one-third less than what are commonly used to make more traditional frosting or icing and bakers can choose a sugar or sodium-free peanut butter blend.

 If you won't be using the nutty cement immediately for the construction of these miniature houses, be sure to take it out of the fridge and let it come to room temperature before beginning.
 To speed up the drying process, place the house into the refrigerator for at least ten minutes as mentioned previously after they've been built.